-8.4 How can I get proof of receipt of my document?
+8.6 How can I get emergency or immediate filing?
 8-3

-8.5 When is my document filed for public inspection?
-8-4

-8.6 How can I get emergency or immediate filing?
-8-4

 8.7 How can I delay filing?
 8-4

-8.8 When will my document be published, and how can I get confirmation of a publication c ate?8-5
+8.8 When will my document be published, and how can I get confirmation of a publication date te?8-4

 8.9 Can I get emergency publication?
-8-6
+8-5

 8.10 How can I get extra copies of a document that appeared in the Federal Register?
 8-6

-Appendix A: Model Letters A-1
+Appendix A: Letter Templates A-1

 A.1 Emergency Publication Request A-2

 A.2 Immediate Filing Request A-3

 A.3 Special Handling Request A-4

-A.4 Disk Verification / Certification A-5
+A.4 CD Certification A-5

-A.5 Correcting a Document After Filing A-6
+A.5 Correcting a Document After Scheduling and before Publication А-6

 A.6 Withdrawing a Document from Publication A-7

-A.7 Deviation Request letter A-9
+A.7 Deviation Request form A-9

 A.8 Designate Federal Register Liaison Officer / Certifying Officer A-10

 Appendix B: PKI and Digital Signature - Introduction and FAQs B-1

 B.1 Introduction to PKI B-1

-B.2 Benefits of PKI В-1
+B.2 Benefits of PKI B-1

-B.3 Preparing and editing the Word file to be signed В-2
+B.3 Preparing and editing the MS Word file to be signed B-2

-B.4 Sending the signed file to the OFR В-4
+B.4 Sending the signed file to the OFR B-4

 Appendix C: Drafting conventions no longer permitted C-1

 Appendix D: Index of Tables and Examples D-1